George Willis (physician)

-George Willis (1828–1898) was a British medical doctor and politician.
+George Willis (1828–1898) was a British physician and local politician known for advancing community healthcare in mid‑19th century Monmouth, Wales.
+A graduate of the University of Glasgow, he co‑founded the Cottage Hospital in Monmouth and served multiple terms as mayor, blending medical innovation with civic leadership.

 Early life

 Willis was born in County Cavan, Ireland.
 He earned his medical degree at the University of Glasgow in 1850.